Paradoxxs/Gitbook/forensics/windows/README.md

 By default, MFT reverse 12.5 % of the disk, if the other 87.5% of the drive become full first then MFT section will be halved.

-The 24 first entries are reversed for the NTFS volume, where the 12 first are used to make NTFS work, and hidden unless view by speical tools.
+The 24 first entries are reversed for the NTFS volume, where the 12 first are used to make NTFS work, and hidden unless view by special tools.

 #### **Alternate data stream zone identifier (ADS)**